kulakarla/WisercatFrotend/README.md

 ## Business rules

-User password must be atleast of length 5
+* User password must be atleast of length 5 <br>
-Users can enter their pet id codes themselves, however, they must be exactly 8 digits long Every pet id code must be unique, the user must enter a new one if their desired one already exists Pet name can be any string of length 1
+* Users can enter their pet id codes themselves, however, they must be exactly 8 digits long  <br>
+* Every pet id code must be unique, the user must enter a new one if their desired one is already taken  <br>
+* Pet name can be any string of length 1  <br>
-Pet type (animal), fur color and country can only be predefined values from the database, user cannot
+* Pet type (animal), fur color and country can only be predefined values from the database, user cannot  <br>

 ## Test Accounts